twardoch/uubed-docs/docs/interactive/encoder-demo.md

 description: "Live demo of QuadB64 encoding with real-time analysis and step-by-step process visualization"
 ---

-TLDR: This interactive demo is your personal QuadB64 sandbox!
+> This interactive demo is your personal QuadB64 sandbox!
 Type in any text, tweak the settings, and watch in real-time as QuadB64 transforms it into a position-safe code.
 It's like having a transparent X-ray machine for your data, revealing the magic behind its unique encoding.

 # Interactive QuadB64 Encoder/Decoder